Posted Oct 18, 2019 at 20:00. Revised Sep 1, 2021 at 14:40.

+Heritage mattered.
 In the years following the Civil War, Oberlin placed value on its early heritage.
-For example, the lampshades in the old Oberlin Inn dining room displayed selected student rules from the College’s founding years.
-Heritage mattered.
-The customers enjoyed the nostalgia of reading these quaint rules, and Inn customer traffic increased as word of the lampshades spread.
+For example, the old Oberlin Inn dining room lampshades displayed selected student rules from the College’s founding years.
+The customers enjoyed reading these quaint rules, and Inn customer traffic increased as word of the lampshades spread.

-The old Inn was torn down in 1957, and the lampshades were no more.
+The College tore down the old Inn in 1957, and the lampshades were no more.
 Customers of the new Oberlin Inn immediately noticed the missing lampshades and complained bitterly.
-The College realized that the lampshade quotes were still relevant and reproduced the lampshade quotations on wall plaques in the new Oberlin Inn dining room.
-Heritage was still respected.
+The College still respected heritage and realized that the lampshade quotes were still relevant.
+They reproduced the lampshade quotations on wall plaques in the new Oberlin Inn dining room.

-The new Oberlin Inn was torn down in 2017 and replaced by the elegant new eco-friendly Hotel at Oberlin.
-The earlier customer attracting rules were nowhere in the new Hotel.
-Heritage had become irrelevant and was so unimportant that the original quaint rules did not even merit elevation to graffiti status — a status which would have at least allowed them to be displayed above the new Hotel’s urinals.
+The “new” Oberlin Inn was torn down in 2017 and replaced by the elegant new and premium-priced eco-friendly Hotel at Oberlin.
+The earlier customer-attracting rules were nowhere in the new Hotel.
+Heritage had become irrelevant and was so unimportant that the original quaint rules did not even merit elevation to graffiti status.
+That would have at least allowed them to be displayed above the new Hotel’s urinals.
 This is progress?
 Berea has remembered what Oberlin has forgotten — because Berea knows it matters.

 Trying to destroy an innocent bakery for the sickest of reasons severely impacts the College’s reputation, ability to raise money, and obtain the best students and faculty.
 It also generates ill will in the town.
 Shame on you, trustees!
 Why did it take you until late 2019 to start waking up?